TarHeelIllustrated - Future Tar Heels' Weekend Results

 Class Of 2021 Signees

-3-Star ATH Kamarro Edmonds of Havelock (NC) defeated Wallace-Rose Hill (Teachey, NC) 56-7
+3-Star ATH Kamarro Edmonds of Havelock (NC) defeated West Carteret (Morehead City, NC) 62-13

-3-Star CB Tymir Brown of Jacksonville (NC) defeated East Duplin (Beulaville, NC) 32-27
+3-Star CB Tymir Brown of Jacksonville (NC) defeated Northside (Jacksonville, NC) 41-6

-STATS: Brown ran 4 times for 26 yards and caught 3 passes for 108 yards with a touchdown.

-4-Star TE Bryson Nesbit of South Mecklenburg (Charlotte, NC) lost to Olympic (Charlotte, NC) 28-3
+4-Star TE Bryson Nesbit of South Mecklenburg (Charlotte, NC) lost to Providence (Charlotte, NC) 27-6

-2-Star LB Trevion Stevenson of Phoebus (Hampton VA) - did not play due to opponent having Covid quarantine
+2-Star LB Trevion Stevenson of Phoebus (Hampton VA) defeated Hampton (VA) 23-12 Stevenson is out with an injury

-4-Star LB Gabe Stephens of Mountain Island Charter (Mount Holly, NC) defeated Christ the King (Huntersville, NC) 58-0
+4-Star LB Gabe Stephens of Mountain Island Charter (Mount Holly, NC) lost to Thomas Jefferson Academy (Mooresboro, NC) 25-21

-STATS: Stephens had 7 tackles, 2 tackles for loss, and 2 sacks.

 Class Of 2022 Commits

-3-Star APB Tychaun Chapman of Princess Anne (Virginia Beach, VA) defeated First Colonial (Virginia Beach, VA) 70-0.
+3-Star APB Tychaun Chapman of Princess Anne (Virginia Beach, VA) defeated Ocean Lakes (Virginia Beach, VA) 22-7

-STATS: Hamrick had 17 tackles, 2 tackles for loss, and a sack.
+STATS: Hamrick had 10 tackles, 1 tackle for loss, and a sack.

-4-Star CB Tayon Holloway of Green Run (Virginia Beach, VA) defeated Kempsville (Virginia Beach, VA) 42-0
+4-Star CB Tayon Holloway of Green Run (Virginia Beach, VA) lost to Salem (VA) 28-27

-STATS: Holloway scored on a touchdown pass on the very first play of game.

 3-Star OT Treyvon Green of Life Christian Academy (Chester, VA) - 2020 season completed